+Graduates of our program enjoy an broad array of career options.
 Employment demands for Health IT jobs continue to grow rapidly according to the national Health Information Management Systems Society (HIMSS).
-A recent survey focused on HIT industry staffing shows that many more trained professionals will be needed in 2011 to meet workforce shortages.
 Clinical informatics professionals and implementation experts will be in great demand as the medical profession transitions from paper-based records to electronic technology.

 Examples of HIT positions offered to UT HIT certificate graduates:

-Career development is an integral part of UT Austin’s Health IT certificate programs.
-To help graduates who successfully complete the program find immediate employment in the field of Health IT, students will be provided with career resources including workshops on resumes and cover letters, informational interviewing, job interview preparation, and networking events with employers.
+Career development is an integral part of UT Austin’s Health Informatics and Health IT programs.
+To help graduates who successfully complete the professional education program find immediate employment in the field of Health IT, students will be provided with career resources including workshops on resumes and cover letters, informational interviewing, job interview preparation, and networking events with employers.

 Students can meet individually with a career advisor to develop their resumes and to practice interview skills.
-They will also have many opportunities to network with employers during brown bag lunches and career panels.
-In addition, employers will have the opportunity to conduct on-campus interviews with certificate students, post jobs, and participate in career fairs.
+They will also have many opportunities to network with employers during the course.
+In addition, employers will have the opportunity to conduct on-campus interviews with students during the final week of the program.

 Back to Top

-The College of Natural Sciences and the School of Biological Sciences at the University of Texas at Austin, in collaboration with the Texas e-Health Alliance and other industry partners, created an innovative certificate program designed to “fast track” university graduates into this rapidly evolving field.
-Our first certificate program was offered to 55 students in the Summer of 2010.
-A total of 162 students (in three cohorts) have now graduated.
-Employment statistics for graduates seeking Health IT jobs: 97% of students who graduated from the program in Summer 2010 found employment within 15 months; 84% of students graduating in Summer 2011 found jobs within 3 months; and 86% of students who graduated in Fall 2011 found employment within 2 months.
-A total of 24 employers have now participated in on-site interviews, and hired our graduates.
-The number of interviews facilitated for each cohort has grown over time from 50 (Summer 2010) to 150 (Summer 2011) to 280 (Fall 2011).
-Students who graduated in Fall 2011 had from 3-11 interviews and were offered salaries ranging from $42,000-$76,000 (average salary = $54,000).
+The College of Natural Sciences and the School of Biological Sciences at the University of Texas at Austin, in collaboration with the Texas e-Health Alliance and other industry partners, created an innovative professional education program designed to “fast track” university graduates into this rapidly evolving field.
+Our first program was offered to 55 students in the Summer of 2010.
+Over 600 students have now graduated in 13 cohorts.

 In October of 2010, the program was personally commended as a “home run” by Dr. David Blumenthal, former National Coordinator for Health IT, as a model for HIT workforce development in the nation.
 Most recently, the program was recognized as the winner of a “Texas-based innovation in healthcare delivery enabled by HIT.”